Alwynblake/Lab-2-and-Lab-3-corrections/day3/README.md

-# Day3
+# day3
-Extend your 'About Me' and guessing game
+These are corrections to Lab 2 and Lab 3